JumpCloud: History

-Products and Services
+Products and services

 JumpCloud provides a unified cloud directory platform that centralizes identity, access, and device management.
 The platform integrates core IT administration tasks into a single system, with key features organized into the following areas:

-Identity and Access Management
+Identity and access management

 The platform's identity services act as a central cloud directory for managing user identities.
 Key components include identity lifecycle management, which automates user provisioning software, and integrations with Human resource management system.
 JumpCloud's access management solutions are designed to control and secure user access to IT resources.
 Core features include Single Sign-On (SSO), Multi-factor authentication, and a Password Manager.
 The platform supports a variety of access protocols, including LDAP and Cloud RADIUS, for authentication across different applications and networks.
 It also includes Privileged Access Management (PAM) for securing administrator accounts, Conditional Access policies to enforce granular security rules, and Directory Insights for auditing and reporting on user activity.

+In 2026, JumpCloud its identity services to encompass autonomous artificial intelligence (AI) agents through a feature suite named Agentic IAM.
+This architecture extends identity lifecycle management and governance to autonomous AI entities and Model Context Protocol (MCP) servers, treating them as registered corporate identities.
+The framework routes interactions through an AI Gateway to enforce device health compliance and cryptographic authentication across human, non-human, and agentic workflows.

-Device Management
+Device management

 The platform provides Unified Endpoint Management (UEM) capabilities to manage and secure devices across multiple operating systems, including Windows, macOS, Linux, iOS, and Android.
 Specific features include Mobile Device Management (MDM) policies for device configuration and security, remote access and assistance tools, and automated patch management for operating systems and third-party applications.
 The platform also offers asset management capabilities to maintain a complete inventory of devices and their configurations, as well as System Insights for collecting and analyzing device health data.

-SaaS Management
+SaaS management

 JumpCloud's SaaS management solution provides IT teams with visibility and control over cloud-based applications.
 It helps with the discovery of sanctioned and unsanctioned SaaS applications, access control to manage which apps users can access, and security insights to identify potential risks.
 The platform also includes features for SaaS spend optimization by providing visibility into license usage and managing subscriptions.